 8. Skip the New York souvenirs

 Manhattan is a shopper’s paradise.
-From high street to luxury finds, there is no end to the spending you can do in the city.
+From high street to luxury finds, there’s no end to the spending you can do in the city.
 While many visitors come to New York specifically to shop, I recommend setting a budget for yourself and sticking to it.

-If the locals aren’t wearing “I ‘heart’ NYC” fashion, you shouldn’t either.
+Skip the cheesy souvenirs and budget for something important to you.
+If the locals aren’t wearing “I ‘heart’ NYC” fashion, you probably shouldn’t either.

 Happy hour is popular in New York City and offered seven days a week at some restaurants.

-Food specials can include pre-fix menus, 50% off starters, $1 oysters or 20% off the food menu depending on the restaurant.
-New York restaurants can be expensive and dining during happy hour can be a great way to save money.
+Food specials can include pre-fix menus or up to 50% off appetizers.
+New York restaurants can be expensive and eating during happy hour can be a great way to save money.

-For lunch, have a slice of pizza or head to one of the popular food trucks.
+- For lunch, have a slice of pizza from Joe’s Pizza or head to one of the popular food trucks.
 If you’re not sure which one try, just look for one with a long line-up of locals.

 10. Spend time outdoors

 Finally, a great way to stay on a budget when visiting New York City is to spend time outdoors.
-People watch in Central Park, take a stroll on The High Line or walk across the Brooklyn Bridge are just a few of my favorite outdoor activities to do in the city.
+People watch in Central Park, take a stroll on The High Line or walk across the Brooklyn Bridge are some of my favorite outdoor activities to do in the city.

 During the winter months, walking around the city can be a bit cold so make sure to dress for the weather and stop inside a local cafe to warm up with a hot beverage.